skojaku/adv-net-sci/docs/lecture-note/m02-small-world/compressed-sparse-row.md

 The result is that the adjacency matrix often contains many zeros.
 This is where we can save significant memory by storing only the non-zero entries.

-**Compressed Sparse Row (CSR)** representation offers the same convenience as the adjacency matrix while being more efficient.
-This representation keeps the indices of the non-zero entries in the adjacency matrix, together with the values in the entries.
-Sounds simple!
-But the way it stores the indices and values is slightly complicated.
-Interested readers can find more details in the [Appendix](./appendix.md).
+**Compressed Sparse Row (CSR)** is an efficient way to store sparse networks by treating the adjacency matrix like a scatter plot.
+Instead of storing all entries, CSR only keeps track of the "coordinates" (row and column indices) of non-zero entries, along with their values.
+This approach significantly reduces memory usage for sparse networks.
+While the concept is intuitive, the implementation can be intricate.
+For those interested in exploring CSR further, there's a pen and paper exercise [here](./pen-paper-csr/exercise.pdf) and a coding exercise in the [Appendix](./appendix.md).

 :::{figure-md} csr_matirx